HISTORY

 townships are required by law to perform three functions: General

-Assistance, Property Assessment, and Road and Bridge.
+Assistance, Property Assessment, and Road and Bridge Maintenance.